ktaylor63/southeast/site/content/articles/dam-going-nature-returning.md

 ---
-title: 'Dam Going, Nature Returning'
+title: 'Dam going, nature returning'
 description: 'On Tuesday, March 28, a large yellow machine with a pile driver affixed to its arm clanked onto the concrete shoulder of lock and dam No. 6 on the Green River.
 Its operator lifted the driver, a slender length of steel ending in a point.
 He aimed it at a spot where workers had toiled to build a wall a century earlier.'
 author: 'Mark Davis, Public Affairs Specialist'
 type: feature